Oil slips for fourth day on Europe demand concern, IEA report

-LONDON (Reuters) - Oil slipped for a fourth day on Wednesday as concerns about weaker demand in Europe outweighed an industry report that showed U.S. crude stockpiles unexpectedly fell last week.
+LONDON (Reuters) - Oil slipped for a fourth day on Wednesday as concerns about weaker demand in Europe outweighed an industry report that showed U.S. crude inventories unexpectedly fell last week.

 Several European countries have paused the use of AstraZeneca’s COVID-19 vaccine due to worries over possible side effects.
 Germany is seeing rising coronavirus cases, while Italy is imposing a nationwide Easter lockdown.